chainwayxyz/citrea-docs/essentials/transaction-finality.md

 Proven finality provides an **irrefutable guarantee** of correctness.
 Full nodes will retrieve the batch proof transaction from Bitcoin, verify the zkSNARK, and if the proof is valid, the batch of L2 blocks is conclusively final.
 Even if the sequencer (or any actor) was malicious, they *cannot* fake a valid proof for an incorrect state transition - thus proven finality is the ultimate safeguard for Citrea’s security.&#x20;

 The rollup blocks are as secure as the Bitcoin proof-of-work that cemented its data and the cryptographic soundness of the zk-proof.
-Except an extreme Bitcoin reorganization beyond the finality depth (e.g. >6 blocks), a proven batch cannot be reversed or disputed – the L2 block is effectively as final as an L1 Bitcoin transaction.
+Except for an extreme Bitcoin reorganization beyond the finality depth (e.g. >6 blocks), a proven batch cannot be reversed or disputed – the L2 block is effectively as final as an L1 Bitcoin transaction.

 <details>